The Greasy Strangler

 The Greasy Strangler is a 2016 American black comedy horror film directed by Jim Hosking, and written by Hosking and Toby Harvard.
 The film stars Michael St. Michaels, Sky Elobar, Elizabeth De Razzo, Gil Gex, Abdoulaye NGom and Holland MacFallister.
-The film was released on October 7, 2016 by FilmRise.
+The film was released on October 7, 2016, by FilmRise.

 Plot

-Big Ronnie, a pathological liar who fabricates stories about disco groups like the Bee Gees, runs a disco-themed walking location tour in his town, alongside his son Big Brayden, who aspires to be a space fantasy author.
+Ronnie, a pathological liar who fabricates stories about disco groups like the Bee Gees, runs a disco-themed walking location tour in his town, alongside his son Brayden, who aspires to be a space fantasy author.
 Ronnie allows Brayden to live with him on the condition that Brayden prepares excessively greasy food for him.
-Ronnie asserts that Brayden drove his mother away, though truthfully, she left Ronnie for a man named Ricky Prickles.
+Ronnie asserts that Brayden drove his mother away, though truthfully, she left Ronnie for a fitness expert named Ricky Prickles.

-At night, Ronnie completely covers himself in grease and strangles residents of the town, soon becoming dubbed "The Greasy Strangler."
-After his killings, he cleans himself of the grease by standing in a car wash run by a blind man named Big Paul.
+At night, Ronnie completely covers himself in grease and strangles residents of the town, soon becoming dubbed "The Greasy Strangler".
+After his killings, he cleans himself of the grease by standing in a car wash run by a blind man named Paul.
 During one of the walking tours, Brayden meets a woman named Janet, and they begin a romantic relationship.
 One night, Ronnie strangles a hot dog vendor he had gotten in an argument with earlier, causing his eyes to pop out of his head, which Ronnie cooks and eats.

 One night, Brayden and Janet have sex.
-Ronnie attempts to seduce her the next morning before he kills Oinker, Brayden's best friend.
+Ronnie attempts to seduce her the next morning before killing Oinker, Brayden's best friend.
 He later takes Janet out to a discotheque, threatening to evict Brayden if he does not allow him to.
 There, Ronnie attempts to kiss Janet, but she resists, saying that she may be in love with Brayden.
-Ronnie later has sex with Janet.
-They mock Brayden when he runs from the house in despair.
+Despite this, the pair have sex and mock Brayden when he runs from the house in despair.
 This later leads to a heated argument between Ronnie and Brayden.